Tennessee Memory Disorders Foundation Clinical Internship Program

-Through the internship program at Genesis Neuroscience Clinic, undergraduate students have the opportunity to learn about a variety of neurodegenerative diseases, assist the community’s leading healthcare providers in the diagnosis of such illnesses, and have hands-on interactions with patients.
+The internship program at the Tennessee Memory Disorders Foundation Clinic gives undergraduate students the opportunity to learn about a variety of neurodegenerative diseases, assist leading healthcare providers in diagnosing these conditions, and gain hands-on experience working with patients.

-The internship program was created to introduce highly inquisitive pre-professionals to the world of geriatric medicine.
-We also seek to promote the inclusion and mentorship of demographics that are underrepresented in healthcare by providing them equal access to both tools and opportunities for successful matriculation into any healthcare profession.
+The program was created to introduce highly motivated pre-professionals to the field of geriatric medicine while promoting inclusion and mentorship.
+We are committed to supporting students from groups underrepresented in healthcare by ensuring equal access to resources, training, and opportunities that prepare them for successful entry into medical and healthcare professions.

 Program Details and Activities

-• Administer and grade cognitive testing such as the Mini-Mental State Examination (MMSE) and the Montreal Cognitive Assessment (MoCA)
+• Administer and grade standardized cognitive assessments such as the Mini-Mental State Examination (MMSE) and the Montreal Cognitive Assessment (MoCA).

-This internship program is designed to offer guidance and support for our students who are interested in pursuing a career in healthcare and who may not otherwise have the resources or experience needed.
+This internship program is designed to provide guidance and support for students interested in healthcare careers, particularly those who may not otherwise have access to resources or clinical experience.

 Benefits